rebekahshaw92/stats_preview_card_component/README.md

 ### What I learned

-While undertaking this challenge I learned how to create add shadows in css and how to style buttons using css and how to hide and show parts of my css.
+While undertaking this challenge I learned how to create and add shadows in css and how to style buttons using css and how to hide and show parts of my css.

 ### Continued development